 - - Injury

-The major complications that arise when babies are born preterm are issues with heat controlbaby_chiropractic_delivery.jpg (thermoregulation), problems with the cardiac and respiratory systems.
+The major complications that arise when babies are born preterm are issues with heat control (thermoregulation), problems with the cardiac and respiratory systems.
 In the case of immaturity of the respiratory system, corticosteroids can be administered in two doses which help stimulate the production of surfactant (lubrication in the lungs) and better prepare the lungs for breathing in air.
 Keep in mind that many babies are born prior to 37 weeks and do not seem to suffer any initial complications.
 They are, however, closely monitored for changes, to ensure they remain healthy and strong.

 Some signs and symptoms to be mindful of as you approach your due date are: